LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Boons/Boon of the Arctic Herald.md

 The Genasi taps into the resilience of ice and snow, creating a protective layer of Frost Forged Armour.

 As a bonus action, the Genasi can expend 3 Essence to envelop themselves in an icy sheen.
-This Frostforged Armor grants temporary hit points and resistance to cold and physical damage for a duration of 1 minute.
-Additionally, enemies that strike the Genasi in melee have a chance to become frostbitten, reducing their attack speed for a short duration.
+This Frost Forged Armor grants temporary hit points and resistance to cold and physical damage for a duration of 1 minute.
+Additionally, enemies that strike the Genasi in melee must make a constitution saving throw or have their movement speed halved and become weak to fire and physical attacks
 ## Level 5 - Cryogenic Overdrive (4 Essence)
 The Genasi taps into the power of Cryogenic Celerity, achieving heightened efficiency through the embrace of subzero energies.
 This ability bestows the following benefits:
 - Speed Boost: +10ft movement speed